DanilWH/Dwitter/README.md

  - ...Spring (Continuation)...
     - Spring Boot Security is a Spring component that provides a user authorisation and security.
 Helps you to implement the built-in logic of login, sign out and authorization requre features.
  - CSRF(Cross-Site Request Forgery) token is used for preventing attempts of getting a malicious access to a server.
 What is does is it generates a unique token that is complex to guess by attackers so they aren't able to create a valid request.
+#### 4'th commit
+ - Hebirnate.
+Adding the relation many-to-one (many quotes to one user) between quotes and the user.
+ - Getting the information of the current user by his/her username.
+ - Using user information for getting them from the database.